Backpropagation through Signal Temporal Logic Specifications: Infusing Logical Structure into Gradient-Based Methods: Case Studies: Using stlcg for Robotics Applications

 \subsubsection{Model Fitting with Known Structure}

-Consider the problem of using a neural network to model temporal data such as the (noisy) signal shown in Figure~\ref{fig:bump example} (left).
-Suppose that based on domain-knowledge of the problem, we know that the data must satisfy the STL formula $\phi = \square_{[1,3]} (s > 0.48 \, \wedge \, s < 0.52)$.
+In this example, we show how \texttt{stlcg} can be used to regularize a neural network model to prevent overfitting to the noise in the data.
+Consider the problem of using a neural network to model temporal data such as the (noisy) signal shown by the orange line in Figure~\ref{fig:bump example}.
+Suppose that based on domain knowledge of the problem, we know that the data must satisfy the STL formula $\phi = \square_{[1,2.75]} (s > 0.48 \, \wedge \, s < 0.52)$.
 Due to the noise in the data, $\phi$ is violated.
 Neural networks are prone to overfitting and may unintentionally learn this noise.
-A very simple single layer neural network $f_\theta$ was able to memorize the noisy signal, leading to the learned model violating $\phi$ (see Figure~\ref{fig:bump example} (left)).
+We can train a single layer neural network $f_\theta$ to capture the bump-like behavior in the noisy data.
+However, this learned model violates $\phi$ (see Figure~\ref{fig:bump example} (left)).
 To mitigate this, we regularize the learning processing by augmenting the loss function with a term that penalizes negative robustness values.
 Specifically, the loss function becomes

-where $\mathcal{L}_0$ is the original loss function (e.g., reconstruction loss), and, in this example, $\mathcal{L}_\rho = \mathrm{ReLU}(-\rho(f_\theta(x), \phi))$ is the robustness loss and $\gamma = 10$.
-The model with robustness regularization is able to obey $\phi$ more robustly as shown in Figure~\ref{fig:bump example} (right).
-Note that this does not guarantee that the output will satisfy $\phi$ but rather the resulting model is encouraged to ensure that $\phi$ is violated as little as possible and can be further incentivized by further increasing $\gamma$.
+where $\mathcal{L}_0$ is the original loss function (e.g., reconstruction loss), and, in this example, $\mathcal{L}_\mathrm{STL} = \mathrm{ReLU}(-\rho(f_\theta(x), \phi))$ is the robustness loss evaluated over the neural network output, and $\gamma = 2$.
+A schematic representing how, in general, a neural network can be regularized using \texttt{stlcg} is illustrated in Figure~\ref{fig:neural network arch}.

+As shown in Figure~\ref{fig:bump example} (right), the model with robustness regularization is able to obey $\phi$ more robustly.
+Note that regularizing the loss function with an STL loss does not guarantee that the output will satisfy $\phi$ but rather the resulting model is encouraged to violate $\phi$ as little as possible, and the incentive can be controlled by the parameter $\gamma$.